D5203, 5203, 25053

 25053 at Euston March 3rd 1978, at this time it was allocated to Cricklewood.
 25053 had been dual-braked at Derby during 1974, presumably at the time of its withdrawal it was due for a major shopping.

 On October 12th 25053 was noted at St Albans shunting a solitary parcels van.
+During the late morning of October 28th 25053 was noted at Bedford with a southbound permanent way train.

 On May 7th the 13.30 Paddington - Penzance required assistance between Exeter St. Davids & Plymouth (assumed), 25053 & 25057 doing the honours (see photograph below).